The end of open plan? Planning for the post-pandemic office

 Keeping areas around desks empty, colour zoning the floor space and making conscious decisions on traffic flows is all part of the Six Feet Office concept – every detail designed to maximise user safety.

 Investing in smarter office designs will give companies a chance to rethink how their workforce interact and utilize their environment.
-Even something as simple as arranging staff to work side-by-side or facing away from each other, rather than face-to-face, can be a big step in mitigating the risk of transmission.
+Even something as simple as arranging staff to work side-by-side or facing away from each other, rather than face-to-face in open plan environments, can be a big step in mitigating the risk of transmission.

 Likewise, low touch fixtures, one-way corridors and clear glass partitions may all become office standards after stay-at-home orders are lifted, according to occupational experts.
 Better air filtration, as with Yoma Central’s HEPA-based system, can help to limit the spread of disease while also providing other health and productivity benefits.